 “I prefer freehold” – this is probably the most common requirement which property buyers will have in their checklist when sourcing for a property in Singapore – whether it is for own use or investment.

 Comparing leasehold and freehold projects head-to-head, over the first couple of years from completion, there isn’t a clear winner when it comes to price gains.
-However things may not turn out to be in the favour of leasehold properties when the remainder of the lease gets lesser.
+However, things may not turn out to be in the favor of leasehold properties when the remainder of the lease gets lesser.

 In my opinion, if the property is purely for own use and not for the purpose of speculation, I’ll say it’s perfectly fine and a buyer may be able to find a couple of bargains in the property market.

 Now, here comes the challenge.
-There are a couple of reasons why such dated properties don’t command a premium pricing when compared to its newer neighbours.
+There are a couple of reasons why such dated properties don’t command a premium pricing when compared to its newer neighbors.

 To make things even more difficult, the usage of CPF savings to finance the property is also very much restricted.
 You can download the full documentation from CPF here.

 One of the stipulations is that the subject property is required to have at least 30 years of lease remaining.
 And if the property has a lease remainder between 30 to 60 years, the total sum of the remaining lease and the buyer’s age must be a minimum of 80 years.